 - Oils – Place oils in a plastic container or lazy susan, easy to wipe away any sticky spills.

 - Non-refrigerated vegetables – such as potatoes and onions.
 Keep in a cool, dark, dry place.

 - Recycling – be kind to the environment.
-If your pantry is big enough, add a container on a ground level or low shelf to temporarily store recycling items.
+If your pantry is big enough, add a container on a ground-level or low shelf to temporarily store recycling items.

 - Bulky appliances – Store on the low shelves, as these tend to be heavy.
-If appliances or pots encroach on your pantry space (guilty), consider reducing these to the bare essentials in order to have more room to organise food products.
+If appliances or pots encroach on your pantry space (guilty), consider reducing these to the bare essentials to have more room to organise food products.